dchege711/study_buddy/readme.md

 :white_check_mark: Make the email address as the unique identifier.

+:soon: The PQ doesn't preserve order when iterating through previous.

 :soon: Use email verification to validate accounts.

 :white_check_mark: Implement an authenticated log-in process.